 ‘Loyalty cannot be bought for money, but it can be for love’

 Nowadays, to capture the hearts of people, television and online video commercials have been developed to be like a short movie or show with attractive plot and music to deliver love, which can be classified into the format of storytelling.

 Storytelling in video advertising is one of the most creative emotional advertising strategy, which means presenting a story which is linked with customers’ life in commercials.

 - This kind of strategy can effectively make customers remember the brand name because, after watching the commercials, people will create a new meaning of the brand at an emotional level.

 - Furthermore, advertisements with strong emotion and warm story have drawn much attention successfully.

-For example, John Lewis, a chain of famous brand department store, have invested much money on video commercials, with pithy narrative and emotional ending, at each Christmas since 2007.
+For example, John Lewis, a chain of a famous brand department store, have invested much money on video commercials, with pithy narrative and emotional ending, at each Christmas since 2007.

 In 2012, after launching its Christmas advertising which tells a story about the journey of a snowman, John Lewis won the Grand Prix at the IPA’s 2012 Effectiveness Awards and was regarded as a department store which can create the best video commercials in the world.

 As its Chief Strategy Officer, Marie Oldham said, the success of the video advertisements is from the emotional core of the idea.

 Furthermore, although advertisements are considered to be intrusive and deceptive widely, customers are desired to watch the video commercials that John Lewis launched every year.